scottwater/weather/README.md

 1. My initial plan was to push the forecast lookups to a background job.
 However, they consistently returned very quickly and that seemed like unnecessary overhead.
 2. The images supplied by the weather API are a nice touch, but I suspect there are nicer options available that would render nicer.
-3. While I am not caching by ZipCode, there is an opportunity to cache some data in database tables that does not change.
-An address is always going to have the same lat, lon, and grid points.
-A table for each of them would save the extra requests made in WeatherService.